erichiller/mkmrk.Channels/README.md

 var channel = host.Services.GetRequiredService<IBroadcastChannel<ChannelMessageSubA, ChannelResponse>>();
 ```

-For a specific Channel Data and Response type:
+For a specific Channel Data and Response type use `AddBroadcastChannel<TData,TResponse>()` which must be run for each type pair desired:

 ```cs
 Host.CreateDefaultBuilder( Array.Empty<string>() ).ConfigureServices(